jiakangyuchi/OO-Language-Comparison/Comparison.md

 * Implementation of listeners and event handlers

+  check code.txt please.

 * Singleton
   * How is a singleton implemented?

+    python:Possibly the simplest design pattern is the singleton, which is a way to provide one and only one object of a particular type.
+To accomplish this, you must take control of object creation out of the hands of the programmer.
+One convenient way to do this is to delegate to a single instance of a private nested inner class

+    php:In the singleton pattern a class can distribute one instance of itself to other classes.

   * Can it be made thread-safe?

+    php: yes, but your php version has to be thread-safe.

+    python: yes

   * Can the singleton instance be lazily instantiated?

+    python:yes

+    php:yes

+* Procedural programming
+  * Does the language support procedural programming?

+    python:yes

+    php: yes

+* Functional programming
+  * Does the language support functional programming?

+    python: yes, but it is not very good for functional programming.

+    php:yes

+* Multithreading
+  * Threads or thread-like abilities
+  * How is multitasking accomplished?

     [Go to README.md](README.md)